Carlos A. Castañeda

 Our lab’s goal is to understand the structural, dynamical, and functional consequences of PTMs, as they pertain to neurodegenerative and neuromuscular disorders.

 Our lab’s projects center on three areas:

 Our lab studies the role of non-canonical ubiquitination in neurological disorders.
 Ubiquitination, in the form of polyubiquitin chains, can act as signals to activate, degrade, or transport target proteins.
 The canonical Ub chains (K48 and K63) are involved in protein degradation and DNA repair pathways, respectively.
 On the other hand, non-canonical Ub chains (chains linked via K6, K11, K27, K29 and K33) are poorly understood.
 We hypothesize that these linkages are also involved in neurological and neurodegenerative disorders, as they have been implicated in neuronal protection and putatively interact with adaptor proteins that help clear proteins in neurological disorders.
-Towards this end, we’ve developed chemical biological approaches to assemble these chains, and are studying protein-protein interactions involving them.
+Towards this end, we’ve developed chemical biological approaches to assemble these chains (see image on left), and are studying protein-protein interactions involving them.

 b) Ubiquitin-like modifications

 Recently, a new protein called Ufm1 has been identified and also is covalently attached to target proteins in the form of poly-Ufm1 chains.
 On a cellular level, it mediates ER stress.
 Ufm1 and its enzymatic machinery are found in neurons, and dysregulation of Ufm1 pathways are implicated in schizophrenia.
 Through collaboration with the Broad Institute and others here in the Biology department, we are working to understand the structure, dynamics, and function of this post-translational modification.